N03407344/ELSpring2018/WebBoomEL/Readme.md

         o	Within working directory, create a directory called 'static' to hold the pictures that will be taken o	Run 'python3 createPicTable.py' (make sure to set the path to your database as your preferred location)
-        o	Run 'python3 app.py' to host website on localhost:8080 (again, make sure to edit path for database connection) o	Open your browser to localhost:8080 to view sit
+        o	Run 'python3 app.py' to host website on localhost:8080 (again, make sure to edit path for database connection) o	Open your browser to localhost:8080 to view site